Entries Tagged 'LiveLinks' ↓

 How this works

 WordPress has a feature called the “more” tag.
-Basically it is a piece of text that you insert into your posts or pages (it actually looks like this: <!–more–>) and then WP will break up your post right at the point where you inserted the more tag, and replace that tag (and everything that follows) with a “Read more…” link.
-You can also insert the more tag in to your post or page, by clicking on the icon that looks like two rectangles, on the WP Publish page.
+Basically it is a bunch of text (<!–more–>) that you insert into your posts or pages.
+And WP will then break up your post right at the point where you inserted the more tag, and replace that tag (and everything that follows) with a “Read more…” link

-So regardless of what it says, when you have a protected post, by default that post will completely disappear from your blog for non-members and those who are logged in, but don’t have access to it yet.
+Regardless of what it says, when you have a protected post, by default (when sneak peek is off) that post will completely disappear from your blog for non-members and those who are logged in, but don’t have access to it yet.
 And even to Google.

 WordPress User Sync